 On this warm September afternoon, I was there to write a re-review, something I always offer any establishment that receives less than a 3-Saguaro rating from me.

-Recently they changed the name to Garden Bistro and changed the chef to Patrick Fahey, who also has the Flight Grill at Pima Air & Space Museum.
+Recently they changed the name to Garden Bistro and changed the chef to Patrick Fahey, who also has the new Flight Grill at Pima Air & Space Museum.

 My dining companion for this late lunch was Kathy Goodwill, who owns TucsonWelcome.com.
 Her company mails out all kinds of special offers to newcomers to introduce them to our community.